Cherry Blossoms in Osaka: When & Where to See Sakura in 2021

 If you decide to visit Osaka Castle, stop at the Nishinomaru Park.
 It’s located in the western citadel of the castle grounds.
 Nishinomaru Park offers an amazing view of cherry trees with the castle as a backdrop.

-Keep in mind that Osaka Castle and Nishinomaru Park is also one of the most crowded spots for hanami.
-Prepare to battle with the crowds here.
+Keep in mind that Osaka Castle and Nishinomaru Park are also one of the most crowded spots for hanami.
+Prepare to battle with the crowds here!

 Kema Sakuranomiya Park

 Next to the Osaka River, Kema Sakuranomiya Park is one of the top destinations in Osaka for cherry blossom viewing.
-The park is home to its over 5,000 cherry trees.
-Kema Sakuranomiya Park is carefully laid out and is favourite local spot for jogging and cycling.
+The park is home to over 5,000 cherry trees.
+Kema Sakuranomiya Park is carefully laid out and is a favorite local spot for jogging and cycling.
 On the weekends during the sakura season, it’s perpetually jammed.

 Kema Sakuranomiya Park